hvlhasanka/noon-entry_coding_exercise/README.md

 <p align="center">Table 7.1: Git Commit Strategy

 ### 8. Credits -
+This project to build a sample social network website was developed for the entry evaluation process at noon.
+The functional requirements were provided by noon.<br>
+The project was developed using the best practices and guidance with the use of legitimate online documentation (docs) and YouTube videos.<br>
+For learning purposes, other developers' source codes were reviewed on sample applications built and documented online.<br>
-Documentation and source code in this reponsitory was development by H.V.L.Hasanka.
+Documentation and source code in this repository was developed by H.V.L.Hasanka.

+#### 8.1.
+Images -
+*

 ### 9. License -
 Copyright (c) 2023 H.V.L.Hasanka<br>